rapidez/docs/src/3.x/installation.md

 ---

-::: tip Existing Laravel project
+::: details Use in an existing Laravel project
 The `rapidez/rapidez` repository contains a fresh Laravel installation with the Rapidez Core and some other packages installed to give you a good start.
 If you have an existing project or want to start from scratch you can install the Rapidez packages yourself.
 Just have a look at the `composer.json`
 :::